delb-xml/test-corpus-ELTeC-ita/README.md

 General information about ELTeC releases is available at https://github.com/COST-ELTeC/ELTeC.

 The ELTeC-ita collection as it stands contains 36 novels encoded at level 1.
-The corpus composition criteria are fulfilled.
+The corpus composition criteria are not yet fully fulfilled.

 ## Contributors